PoCInnovation/Workshops/software/04.Docker/README.md

 ## Step 3: Containerization of Epytodo with a docker-compose

 To finish, you will containerize your `Epytodo` project.
-If you do not have one, we give you a downloadable tar file in the [src](./src/epytodo) directory, **but use yours if it works!**
+If you do not have one, we give you a downloadable ZIP file in the [src](./src/epytodo.zip) directory, **but use yours if it works!**

  To do that, you will create:
 - A `Dockerfile` to build the image of your API (like in Step 2, but the API is in python, so dependencies installation will be different).
 You must use the `python:3.7.5-alpine` image